Fanatics, Inc.

-Fanatics, Inc. is a global digital sports platform that consists of several businesses, including licensed sports merchandise, trading cards and collectibles, sports betting and iGaming, special events, and live commerce.
+Fanatics, Inc. is an American sports platform that consists of several businesses, including licensed sports merchandise, trading cards and collectibles, sports betting, special events, and live commerce.
 The company was founded in Jacksonville, Florida, by Michael Rubin in 2011 as an online retailer of licensed sportswear and merchandise for major collegiate and professional sports leagues and teams.

+Since 2024, Fanatics is the exclusive ice hockey jersey supplier for all teams in the NHL.
+The company also produces uniforms for football and basketball teams in Japan.
+After a licensing deal signed with FIFA, Fanatics will become the exclusive licensor of collectible cards, stickers, and card games for the World Cup and other FIFA events.
+The agreement will go into effect in 2031, replacing Panini after more than five decades.

 History

 Football Fanatics, which later became Fanatics, Inc., was founded by brothers Alan and Mitchell Trager in Jacksonville, Florida.
 They initially started with a brick-and-mortar store in Orange Park Mall in 1995, focusing on local team merchandise, particularly Jacksonville Jaguars apparel.
-The company later expanded into e-commerce, and was eventually acquired by Michael Rubin's GSI Commerce, which later became Fanatics, Inc. Michael Rubin is the CEO of Fanatics.
-In 1998, Rubin created an apparel and logistics company, Global Sports Incorporated, which would later turn into GSI Commerce, a multibillion-dollar e-commerce company.
+The company later expanded into e-commerce and was eventually acquired by Michael Rubin's GSI Commerce, which later became Fanatics, Inc. In 1998, Rubin created an apparel and logistics company, Global Sports Incorporated, which would later turn into GSI Commerce, a multibillion-dollar e-commerce company.
 Rubin sold GSI to eBay in 2011 for $2.4 billion and bought back the sports e-commerce business, which included online stores for all North American sports leagues along with hundreds of teams and colleges, keeping the name Fanatics, Inc. for the new company moving forward.